IZZARA-URA/IZZARA-URA/README.md

 * [Project 2]
 * [Project 3]

 I'm always looking for new opportunities to collaborate with other talented people.
-If you're interested in working together, please don't hesitate to contact me!
+If you're interested in working together, please contact me!

 ## Contact me

 * Email: ptolemaios.ong@gmail.com
+* LinkedIn: [your LinkedIn profile URL]
 <!--
 **IZZARA-URA/IZZARA-URA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.